-How often should I replace a water filter?
+How often should I replace a whole house well water filter?

-Filter components should be changed as directed, but with proper care, frames, housings and fittings can last a lifetime.
-A few high-capacity models with single disposable tanks are discarded when they’ve reached capacity — usually a million gallons or more.
-But these models require no maintenance and can be the ultimate value for homeowners who want a fix-it-and-forget-it filter.
+A well water filter should be changed as needed, but with proper care and maintenance, frames, housings, and fittings can last forever.
+High-capacity models with single disposable tanks may need to be replaced after a million gallons of use but offer the ultimate value for homeowners who want a hassle-free filtration system.

 What water filter works best with well water?